microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   }, [setDisplayAudience]);
 ```

 1. Replace `TODO 2` with the following code.
-As stated above, the `displayAudience` variable will switch between the `AudienceDisplay` component and `UserIdSelection` component.
+As stated above, the `displayAudience` variable will determine if we render the `AudienceDisplay` component or the `UserIdSelection` component.
 Also, functions to update the state variables are passed into components as properties.

 ```js
   (displayAudience) ?